roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

+===

- ****** Melanie's Memoirs - A Married Slut 03 ****** byNonStopFunGuy© Later that afternoon, just before my husband returned home, I was on the phone telling Belinda that she was my excuse for going into the city.
+Later that afternoon, just before my husband returned home, I was on the phone telling Belinda that she was my excuse for going into the city.
 Belinda cajoled me into revealing what really happened, and she was thrilled to hear that I'd gotten fucked by a hung, horny stud.
 Hell, she asked me for Chuck's email address -- only half-jokingly.

  "You know," Belinda predicted sagely, probably smiling on her end of the phone call, "that you're hooked now -- you're gonna want more and more sex all the time, aren't you?"